nibscbioinformatics/nf-core-conva/README.md

 For further information or help, don't hesitate to get in touch on the [Slack `#conva` channel](https://nfcore.slack.com/channels/conva) (you can join with [this invite](https://nf-co.re/join/slack)).

 ## Citations

-An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.

 You can cite the `nf-core` publication as follows: